19hours/sg-statutes/Acts/Business Trusts Act.md

 (2) Any person who fails to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine of $2,500 for every day or part thereof during which the offence continues after conviction.

+[SFA 2002 Ed., s.
+137]

 ### Duty of substantial unitholders to notify trustee-manager of registered business trust

-38\.—(1) In the case of a registered business trust all or any of which units are listed for quotation on the official list of a securities exchange, Division 4 of Part IV of the Companies Act (Cap.
+38\.—(1) In the case of a registered business trust, all or any of which units are listed for quotation on the official list of a securities exchange, Division 4 of Part IV of the Companies Act (Cap.
 50) shall apply, with such modifications and qualifications as may be necessary, to a person who is a substantial unitholder of the registered business trust as though —

 (a) references to the company to which notification should be given were references to the trustee-manager of the registered business trust;